tn259/N00bOS/README.md

 # N00bOS
-Build an OS to learn
+WIP - Building an OS to learn about OS concepts

 ## Development workflow
 A Dockerfile is available for building, running and testing N00bOS.